What is nasopharyngeal cancer?

 Benign nasopharyngeal tumors

-Benign tumors of the nasopharynx are fairly rare and tend to occur in children and young adults.
+Benign tumors of the nasopharynx are fairly rare and tend to develop in children and young adults.
 These tumors do not spread to other parts of the body and are usually not life-threatening.
 They include tumors or malformations of the vascular (blood-carrying) system, such as angiofibromas and hemangiomas, and benign tumors of minor salivary glands within the nasopharynx.

 These tumors can invade surrounding tissues and spread to other parts of the body.